 The Umbilical Cord

 The stump of the cord may seem very black and unwieldy for such a tiny infant.
 This is OK; it will disengage within three weeks.
-Until then, keep it clean (fold diapers down clear of it), dry (give sponge baths only until it falls off), and dab the base with alcohol twice a day.
+Until then, keep it clean (fold diapers down clear of it) and dry (give Baby sponge baths only until it falls off).

 The Spit Up

-In the very beginning, it's blackish green, and then it approximates certain shades of green, yellow or brown, and it can be runny, pasty, seedy or curdy.
+In the very beginning, Baby's poop is blackish green, and then it approximates certain shades of green, yellow or brown, and it can be runny, pasty, seedy or curdy.
 Unsettling as this may be, it's all normal.
 An early breastfeeding bonus: Baby's poop usually doesn't smell at all.